foobara/examples/chapters.md

   b.
 IncrementAge command
     i. call with a capybara
     ii. call with attributes
-    iii. demonstrate casting by returning attributes instead of a Capybara
 6. upgrade to entity
   a.
 InMemory crud driver
 7. Command connectors